technoon-org/technoon.org/lesson_1/slides.md

 1. Configure Git on your machine
 2. Create your first Git repository (aka repo)
-3. Track changes to some files
+3. Track file changes
+4. Revert to a previous version

 ### Homework